Author Archives Nabil Kherouf

 Calling C# Code from VBA

-Do you have code written in C# that you want to invoke in Excel VBA?
+Do you have code written in C# that you want to invoke in VBA?
 In order to be able to achieve this, you will have to expose your C# code to COM (Component Object Model).
 COM is a platform-independent, object-oriented system for creating binary software components that can interact.
 COM objects can be created in a variety of languages and can be invoked from within any programming language that supports COM.
-We will show you in this post how to create a C# COM-visible class and invoke it within Excel VBA project.
+We will show you in this post how to create a C# COM-visible class and invoke it within an Excel VBA project.

 Using a C# COM-visible class in Excel VBA